Kroncks/NeuroBoard/README.md

 - On the [GitHub repository](https://github.com/Kroncks/NeuroBoard/tree/main/examples)
 - On the [Platformio library page](https://registry.platformio.org/libraries/kroncks/NeuroBoard/examples)
 - On the Library tab in PIO Home
+- On the Packages tab in PIO Home if you have installed it
 - Or you can directly open them through `PIO Home > Project Examples > NeuroBoard` if you have installed the NeuroBoard Platform

 *You can install the NeuroBoard Platform with `PIO Home > Platforms > Advanced installation > github.com/Kroncks/NeuroBoard > Install`*